Capital punishment in Indiana: Capital crimes

+History

 Post-Furman

 In 1972, the U.S. Supreme Court in Furman v.
 Georgia held all state capital punishment sentencing statutes were unconstitutional.
 As a result, all seven men on Indiana's death row at the time had their sentences reduced to life in prison.
 The Indiana General Assembly enacted a new death penalty sentencing statute to replace the statute struck down by the U.S. Supreme Court in Furman in 1973.
 In 1977, the Indiana Supreme Court struck down Indiana's 1973 capital punishment statute based on the U.S. Supreme Court decision in Woodson v.
 North Carolina.
 The death sentences of the eight men on Indiana's death row were set aside.
 On October 1, 1977, a new Indiana capital punishment statute, modeled on statutes upheld by U.S. Supreme Court, took effect.
 It remains in effect today.

+The state resumed executions on March 9, 1981, with the judicial electrocution of mass murderer Steven Judy for four murders.
+Gregory Resnover, who was one of the two men found guilty of the 1980 murder of Indianapolis Police Sergeant Jack Ohrberg, was executed by the electric chair on December 8, 1994, therefore becoming the third and last person executed by this method in Indiana, before lethal injection replaced electrocution as the only method of execution in Indiana in 1995.
+Resnover's accomplice, Tommie Smith, was the first to be executed by lethal injection on July 18, 1996.